 DOCTORS OFFICE: If you like craft cocktails, this is the best place on Anna Maria Island.
 This place was opened by two long-time residents and restaurant owners.
 It literally used to be the Doctor’s office on the island hence the name and they kept with that theme.
 They also serve food with a great menu option.
 I recommend having the Mai Tai, it is the best on the island.

 📍 LOCATION: 5312 Holmes Blvd. #B, Holmes Beach, FL 34217

 DAIQUIRI DECK: They claim themselves to be the world-famous Daiquiri Deck – go figure!
 Here you can find the best Frozen Daiquiris on the Island and during happy hour, they offer half-off – what a deal not to be missed!
 They also offer food, with amazing selections for seafood lovers

-> Anna Maria Island offers many things to do – from pristine beaches to lots of outdoor activities, great restaurants with the best seafood options and it is a great place to spend a vacation with the family, a romantic gateway or just friends get together.
+Anna Maria Island offers many things to do – from pristine beaches to lots of outdoor activities, and great restaurants with the best seafood options it is a great place to spend a vacation with the family, a romantic gateway, or just a friendly get-together.

-> Here you can really find the Old Florida style – a quench town with a slow lifestyle, making it a perfect spot for your next vacation.
+Here you can really find the Old Florida style – a quench town with a slow lifestyle, making it a perfect spot for your next vacation.
 I have been coming back to Anna Maria Island for the past 15 years, and here is my paradise place when I need to just slow down and relax.

 I hope you enjoyed this guide with the best things to do on Anna Maria Island, and if you have been to the island before, and want to add any recommendations, please feel free to leave me a comment below.